Warren Haynes: Taping policy

-All of Warren Haynes' projects allow audio taping and trading.
+All of Warren Haynes' projects allow fans to record and trade audio recording of his live performances.
 He does not approve of video recording or photography of his performances and does not provide access to soundboard patches.
-The Allman Brothers Band also allows taping and trading, but does not allow distribution of their shows via the internet using such applications as BitTorrent.
+The Allman Brothers Band also allowed taping and trading, but does not allow distribution of their shows via the internet using such applications as BitTorrent.
 The reason given for this restriction is that it is more communal to trade person-to-person.
 In a 2005 USA Today article, Haynes stated that while tape-trading may cut into band profits, the benefits outweigh the drawbacks due to an increased fanbase.

 Discography

 This discography lists those releases involving Warren Haynes, including his various bands, other projects and guest appearances.